Understand Your Delivery Rates

 Hydro One includes the cost of delivering electricity to customer’s properties on their bill under the Delivery Charge.
 A portion of the delivery charge is calculated at a fixed amount.
 The rest of the charges increase or decrease depending on the amount of electricity you use.
 For an average medium density residential customer who uses 750 kWh a month the Delivery Charge represent approximately 37% of the total bill.
 Hydro One owns and is responsible for this portion of the bill.

 Residential and Seasonal customers pay different delivery rates.
 Select which category your property qualifies as to learn more about your specific delivery rates:

 What Do Your Delivery Charges Pay For?

 We deliver your electricity but don’t generate it.
-The pie chart below shows how the money is spent:
+The infographic below shows how the money is spent: